Super Sonico

-Super Sonico (すーぱーそに子, Sūpā Soniko) is a fictional character created by Tsuji Santa for the Japanese computer and video game software company Nitroplus, first appearing as a mascot for a Nitroplus-sponsored music festival in 2006.
-Nitroplus has since developed the character into a media franchise that includes music products, manga series, computer and video games, toy figurines and other merchandise.
+Super Sonico (すーぱーそに子, Sūpā Soniko) is a fictional character created by Tsuji Santa for the Japanese video game company Nitroplus, first appearing as a mascot for a Nitroplus-sponsored music festival in 2006.
+Nitroplus has since developed the character into a media franchise that includes music products, manga series, computer and video games, toy figurines, and other merchandise.
 An anime television series by White Fox based on the character aired in Japan between January and March 2014.

 Characters

 Super Sonico

 Super Sonico is a fictional character created by Tsuji Santa of Nitroplus.
-Her debut appearance was on October 14, 2006 as the mascot for Nitroplus' annual live music festival event "Nitro Super Sonico", which took place at Shiba Park in Minato-KU.
-Nitroplus was initially focused on computer games based on visual novels, but every year since 2000 they have also held a music festival.
+Her debut appearance was on October 14, 2006, as the mascot for Nitroplus' annual live music festival event "Nitro Super Sonico", which took place at Shiba Park in Minato-KU.
+Nitroplus was initially focused on computer games based on visual novels, but every year since 2000, they have also held a music festival.

-Sonico appears in the various media as an eighteen-year-old college student.
-She is depicted as an attractive young adult woman with light peach skin, large red eyes, and straight light pink hair.
-She keeps her hair long in back and in the front it covers her forehead, around her eyes, down to the bridge of her nose.
-She is always shown wearing her signature headphones on her head.
-Her depictions show much variation in her facial features and body proportions between the different artists, while always keeping her trademark traits; headphones, pink hair color and large bust.
+Sonico appears in various media as an eighteen-year-old college student.
+She is depicted as an attractive young woman with light peach skin, large red eyes, and straight, light pink hair.
+She keeps her hair long in the back and in the front.
+She is always shown wearing her signature headphones.
+Her depictions show much variation in her facial features and body proportions between the different artists, while always keeping her trademark traits: headphones, pink hair color, and large bust.
 She also appears as a popular gravure idol as well as the vocalist and guitarist of the fictional band First Astronomical Velocity (第一宇宙速度, Daiichi Uchū Sokudo, literally first escape velocity).
 Sonico also studies marine biology at Musasaka University and lives in Mushashino-shi, Tokyo.
-She is prone to sleep in a lot, often requiring help to wake up, and her favorite foods are macarons, and her bandmates refer to her as "Nico".
+She is prone to sleep a lot, often requiring help to wake up, and her favorite foods are macarons.
+Her bandmates refer to her as "Nico".

-Sonico plays a heritage cherry red Gibson SG electric guitar with a batwing pickguard and black pickup covers named "Daydream."
-An older piece of official art incorrectly shows the guitar with a Gretsch logo on the headstock.